-By way of a review of last week, let me describe what the Big Book says about Step One and what the differences are between the experience of a food addict and that of a NORMAL eater.
+By way of a review of last week, let me describe what the Big Book says about Step One and what the differences are between the experience of an alcoholic and that of a NON-alcoholic.
 The book says that these differences are physical, mental, and spiritual.
-If you did not attend Session One of these beginner's classes last week, please pay close attention to this review and ask yourself what more closely describes your experience with food, that of a food addict or that or a NORMAL eater.
+If you did not attend Session One of these beginner's classes last week, please pay close attention to this review and ask yourself what more closely describes your experience with alcohol, that of an alcoholic or that of a NON-alcoholic.